tdwg/bdq/tg2/_review/README.md

 │   │   │   └── index.md  Generated term list document Do not edit.
 │   │   └── bdqffdq
-│   ├── guide descriptive document build targets Do not edit here │   │   ├── bdqffdq  build target for bdqffdq guide
+│   ├── guide descriptive document build targets Do not edit here │   │   ├── bdqffdq
+│   │   │   ├── various .svg and png files, copied here from build, do not edit.
+│   │   │   └── index.md Generated file, do not edit..
-│   │   ├── implementers build target for implementors guide
+│   │   ├── implementers
+│   │   │   └── index.md Generated file, do not edit..
-│   │   └── users build target for users guide
+│   │   └── users
+│   │       └── index.md Generated file, do not edit..
 │   ├── synthetic
 │   │   └── index.md Generated file, do not edit.
 │   ├── maintenance